mayank9614/Anand_Mayank_website/index.md

 # About Me

-I am a Veeva Developer with more than 4 years of experience in designing and developing custom solutions for Veeva applications.
-I have hands-on experience in Veeva modules such as MCCP, Order Management, Engage, and Veeva Insight etc. I also have expertise in integrating AWS with Salesforce and developing Alexa Skills.
-My skill set includes Apex triggers, classes, batch classes, flows, automation in Salesforce, and DevOps experience.
+I am a Veeva Developer with more than 5 years of experience in designing and developing custom solutions for Veeva applications.
+I also have expertise in integrating AWS with Salesforce and developing Alexa Skills.

 [Download My Resume](/Anand_Mayank_website/files/RESUME_MAYANK_ANAND_Viatris.pdf)